dulldesk/notes/_notes/terminal-colours.md

 ---
 title: Printing Colours in the Terminal
 date: 2021-05-15
-tags: [powershell, shell, posh, console]
+tags: [powershell, posh, shell, console, bash, javascript, python, java]
 ---

 Print ANSI escape codes in order to print colours in the terminal.